 Massage is mainly thought of as a complementary or natural therapy offered by massage clinics or wellness spas, but hospitals are increasingly offering massage therapy to help people cope with illnesses like cancer, heart disease or chronic pain.

 Types of massage

 Many types of massage are available in Australia.
 Some of the most popular include:

 Swedish: The top layers of muscles are kneaded with soft, long strokes, or the muscles are hit or tapped.
-This can relieve muscle tension and helps after an injury.
+This can relieve muscle tension and may help after an injury.
 Learn more about Swedish massage.

 Neuromuscular therapy: Problem areas are manipulated to treat chronic pain, tender muscles, circulation, trapped nerves, problems with posture or injuries caused by repetitive movements.